wyne-ybanez/Weathertop-v2/README.md

 WeatherTop is a web application where members can submit weather reports from their stations to the website where their entries are recorded, capturing the reading from a specific time.
 Each member can create any number of weather stations records.
 The web application utilises weather analytics and conversions for each reading which is automatically calculated when a report is made.

-View the live project here: https://weathertop-v2.herokuapp.com/
+To access the project: Whilst in the project directory, type in your terminal enter `npm run start`

+Go to `http://localhost:4000` or whichever port your console is telling you to go to.

 <strong>Test Account:</strong>

 - User: `homer@simpson.com`
 - Password: `secret`

+## Disclaimer

+WeatherTop is not maintained.
+API's will have changed their structures over time and may become subscription services to which I am not subscribed to.
+Despite this, the project was created to function properly with the versions of the API and dependecies as to when it was created originally.

 ## Project Goal

 The goal of the project is to create a web app that incorporates the principles of CRUD and designed according to the MVC pattern.
 The project will achieve this by allowing users to create accounts, stations, weather reports and either edit or delete these as the user pleases.
 The web app provides only a very specific function by recording weather reports and providing a date/time recording of these reports.
 Thus, each recording will not be edited, however, user information can be edited by the user.

 ## UX